Official Record · Deep Underground

 Site Description

 Constructed within limestone karst terrain beneath The Greenbrier resort.
-Construction was disguised as a hotel exhibition hall renovation.
-The Army Corps of Engineers managed construction through a series of classified contracts.
+Construction was disguised as a hotel exhibition hall renovation, managed through classified USACE contracts.
 The 112,000 sq ft bunker is equipped with independent power, water, and communications systems capable of sustaining 1,100 persons for extended periods.

 1958

-Construction begins — disguised as Greenbrier hotel renovation.
-Classified under Project Greek Island.
+Construction begins — disguised as Greenbrier hotel renovation under Project Greek Island.

 SOURCE: USACE Declassified Construction Records